qinyuncao/cs326-final-teammu/docs/final.md

 This project was very challenging but very fulfilling for our group.
 There were many times that we found ourselves stuck but this project urged us to work together and be creative in finding solutions together through the concepts we learned in class.
 As we continued to work, we found ourselves very commited and passionate about the application we were making as it began to come together.
 We can confidently say that our application, while not being perfect, reached our vision through a lot of hard work and we are happy about this.
 It was particularly difficult for us to implement functional user authentication as well as initially setting up our node.js server.
 We wished we had more knowledge on this before we started this project.

 ### **Rubric (100 Points Total)**:
+Sign Up (15 Points):

+- Can only sign up with UMass email (5 Points)

+- Can only sign up with unique username.
+Can test with username 'moiz' (5 Points)

+- Passwords must match and be at least 8 characters long (5 Points)

 Log In (15 Points):

 - Username and password which are used to sign up work and the user is redirected to the home page with 'Log Out' in the header (15 Points)